✦ My Life is a Lamp ✦ My Home is a Lighthouse

 2-3 God is Righteous — All His Actions Are Upright

-Psalm 48:10As is your name, God, so is your praise to the ends of the earth.
-Your right hand is full of righteousness.
+Psalm 48:10 (NLT)[10] As your name deserves, O God, you will be praised to the ends of the earth.
+Your strong right hand is filled with victory.

-Revelation 16:7I heard the altar saying, "Yes, Lord God, the Almighty, true and righteous are your judgments."
+Revelation 16:7 (NLT)[7] And I heard a voice from the altar, saying, “Yes, O Lord God, the Almighty, your judgments are true and just.”

 1. Explain the righteousness of God and how He wants me to respond to it.
 Psalm 23:3, 9:8, 143:10, 35:28, 4:1